Tuesday, 22 July 2025

 But even the venerable founders of psychoanalysis failed to establish any working group that catered to the "general interests" of psychoanalysis alone.
 Instead there arose complicated factions, splits, secessions, excommunications to name but a few group phenomena arising within psychoanalysis.
 In short the notion of "a working group" remained part ideal, part fantasy.

-So now I begin my idiosyncratic cartel for one devoted to Sandor Ferenczi's experiments with mutual analysis.
-These started in the 1930's when he was already a very well established figure in international psychoanalysis and leader of an influential group of analysts and doctors in Hungry.
-The three most important texts documenting this experiment arehis Clinical Diary, the voluminous Correspondence with Sigmund Freud, and finally a text by the other party to the experiment, Elizabeth Severn, called The Discovery of the Self: A Study in Psychological Cure.
+So now I begin an idiosyncratic cartel for one devoted to Sandor Ferenczi's experiments with mutual analysis.
+These started in the 1930's when he was already a celebrated figure in international psychoanalysis and leader of an influential group of analysts and doctors in Hungry.
+The most important collections of texts documenting this experiment are first his Clinical Diary, next the voluminous Correspondence with Sigmund Freud, third, his exchange of letters with Groddeck.
+The Sandor Ferenczi - Georg Groddeck Correspondence 1921–1933.
+Open Gate Press.
+2002.
+There are two late essays which I believe are crucial for approaching late Ferenczi.
+One is dated 1929 The Unwelcome Child and His Death Drive, another paper is from 1933 called Confusion of Tongues between Adults and the Child.
+This paper also has an alternative title namely The Language of Tenderness and of Passion.

 Was The Cure failing?

 The immediate background to Ferenzci's experiments comprises of three weighty factors.
-First of all there is what Freud called Ferenzci's "mania" for curing to which he gave a Latin epithet, furor sanandi.
+First of all there is what Freud called Ferenzci's "mania" for curing to which he gave a Latin epithetfuror sanandi.
 There was international recognition for Ferenczi being analyst of last resort.
 He would invariably accept analysands that had been failed, dismissed, or deemed "incurable" by other contemporaries.
 Not without a certain amount of self-irony the analyst himself once referred to his own "super-performances" !
 His reputation matched that of his physician friend Georg Groddeck, who was also noted for accepting patients deemed incurable by physicians and alienists alike.

 Though Ferenczi might occasionally conduct analyses by correspondence, he preferred to see patients face to face.
 Moving to Budapest was an option available to the rich and desperate only, so this in itself was effectively a criterion for selection or exclusion.
 A notable exception was Melanie Klein who was already living in Budapest from 1910.
 She herself reported